greeenOrange/counter_timer/README.md

-# Getting Started with Create React App
+# Getting Started with React Counter time App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+* counter timer
 ### `npm start`

 Runs the app in the development mode.\